-All applicants must read this carefully.
+Read these instructions carefully.
 Failure to abide by the outlined process will disqualify your application.

 - Applications must be submitted as a Microsoft Word document, formatted as described below, via email attachment to firstname.lastname@example.org, on the deadline designated by the team to which you are applying.